 At first, you will be able to issue no plea in order to delay the official entering of your plea.
 For example, this will allow you to reschedule your hearing until you find an attorney.

 You can also attempt to have the charges dropped before your arraignment through certain legal motions.
-If you reach your arraignment, you may be eligible for Accelerated Rehabilitative Disposition (ARD), which allows you to forgo a plea and enter into a diversionary program rather than face prosecution.
+If you reach your arraignment, you may be eligible for Accelerated Rehabilitative Disposition (ARD).
+There are eligibility requirements that must be met that a Cheltenham, PA DUI lawyer will explain to you.
+They can also help you gain entry into the program and, once the program is completed, can help you have the DUI expunged from your record.

 You can also plead not guilty if you wish to contest the charges.
 You won’t necessarily have to prove that you did not drink and drive.
 Ultimately, you must prove that the prosecution lacks the proper evidence or that they violated expected procedure.

 Your third option is to plead guilty.
-If you decide to plead guilty, you should first communicate that you would like to cooperate with prosecution.
-This can be done with the assistance of a Cheltenham DUI lawyer, who can help you negotiate reduced charges or lenient sentencing.
+If you decide to plead guilty, you should first communicate that you would like to cooperate with the prosecution.
+This can be done with the assistance of a Cheltenham, PA DUI lawyer who will help you negotiate reduced charges or lenient sentencing.

 Pennsylvania DUI Laws